 - Sunday Morning Shakshuka: You don’t have to go all the way to Israel to find the best shakshuka; just try this delicious, easy recipe from URJ Crane Lake Camp!
 The West Stockbridge, MA-based camp loves to serve this Israeli egg dish for Sunday breakfast – and it makes for a perfect lazy weekend brunch at home, too.

-- Shabbas Brownies: Like at so many Jewish summer camps, the Shabbat experience is a highlight for campers and staffers alike at URJ Camp George in Ontario, Canada.
-The camp’s Chef Lori created these gooey brownies to make the holiday even sweeter.
+- Shabbat Brownies: Like at so many Jewish summer camps, the Shabbat experience is a highlight for campers and staffers alike at URJ Camp George in Ontario, Canada.
+The camp’s chef created these gooey brownies to make the holiday even sweeter.

 - Mini Blackberry Tarts: Without fail, the dining hall at URJ Camp Kalsman in Arlington, WA, erupts into cheers when carts full of these tiny desserts roll out of the kitchen.
-The tarts, a perennial favorite, are sometimes made with blackberries picked at camp.
+The tarts are sometimes made with blackberries picked at camp.

 - Chef Nellie’s Apple Brown Betty: This delicious dessert is a weekly Shabbat staple at URJ Camp Coleman in Cleveland, GA.
 The combination of crunchy crust and warm, baked apples will satiate even the sweetest of sweet tooth.